maixnor/wu/obsidian/Accounting.md

 Keeping track of money in an often conservative way.
 Main benefit is with protecting creditors (banks, suppliers, state).
 ### Types of Accounting
-- Cost
+- Cost Accounting
 	- Kostenrechnung basically
+	- what the company is actually worth
+		- e.g. actual market prices of real estate
-- Managerial
+- Managerial Accounting
-	- prodividing information for the management
+	- providing information for the management
-- Financial
+- Financial Accounting
 	- external decision makers
 		- Tax authorities
 		- investors
 		- banks
-		- b2b partners
+		- B2B partners
 - Auditing
 	- reviewing the accuracy of financial reports